MyPerfectPaper.net Logo Order Now

 What is the difference between an abstract and an introduction?

-An abstract is shorter than an introduction.
+An abstract is shorter than a dissertation introduction.
 The intro chapter is quite detailed as it introduces the readers to each keen and important detail.
 An abstract is different and is used to build the reader’s interest.

 Cathy A.